 As I wrote above, we are permanent students.
 Sometimes, everything we are doing simply doesn’t work.
 It happens sometimes.
 I always tell to my students, colleagues and dog owners that, when it happens, we should stop.
-The silence, observation, and thinking are the best teachers in that moment (image below).
+The silence, observation, and thinking are the best teachers at that moment (image below).

 I suggest the article below from Dr. Abrantes, with an interesting perspective about the subject.